Ivan Toms: Early life and education

 Ivan Toms was born in Johannesburg on 11 July 1952.
 He attended Glenwood High School in Durban from 1965 to 1969.
 He was Deputy Head Prefect and captain of the second rugby team.
 Toms was a medical student at the University of Cape Town (UCT).
 He participated in a demonstration against the Bantu Education system, during which he was beaten by police with batons and received a broken nose.
 He received his MB ChB from UCT in 1976.
-He interned at Kimberley Hospital.
-Later, Toms earned a BA in theology.
+He interned at Kimberley Hospital and later earned a BA in theology.

 Conscription

 Toms was drafted into the national service in the South African Defence Force (SADF), as a non-combatant doctor in 1978.
 He opposed the goals of the SADF, but refused to leave South Africa.
 He spent much of his six months as a doctor in Namibia, which was then known as South West Africa and was controlled by South Africa.

 Once he returned to Cape Town, Toms was asked by the South African Christian Leadership Assembly to set up a medical clinic in the squatter settlement of Crossroads, which is located about 15 km outside of the city in the Cape Flats area.
-He was the only doctor who served the Crossroads' population of approximately 60,000 people.
+He was the only doctor serving the Crossroads' population of approximately 60,000 people.
 In September 1983, Toms witnessed a three-week-long confrontation between the Crossroads community and the South African police and security forces, who were trying to tear down "illegal" buildings in the settlement.
 After witnessing the violence and brutality of the raid, Toms vowed never to serve in the SADF again, even in a non-combatant capacity.
 He went public with his opinions on what he had witnessed and became a founding member of the End Conscription Campaign (ECC) in 1983.
 Toms' co-founders of the ECC included other prominent anti-conscription activists including Nan Cross.

 As part of the "Fast for a Just Peace" campaign, Toms went on a three-week-long hunger strike in February 1985 to protest the government's decision to bulldoze the Crossroads shanty town.
 The destruction of Crossroads resulted in violence and the deaths of several people as residents tried to resist the destruction.
 Toms commented during his hunger strike that, "As a Christian, I am obliged to say no, to say never again will I put on that SADF uniform."

 The SADF officially took control of Toms' health clinic in 1986.
 The following year, in July 1987, Toms defied the SADF when he refused to join a conscription camp for one month of compulsory service.
 He was sentenced to 21 months in prison in 1988 for defying the order and ultimately served nine months in Pollsmoor Prison.